epmoyer/majortom/README.md

 ![](docs/img/majortom_banner.png)

-Navigate your file system using shortcuts.
+Navigate your file system from the command line using shortcuts.

 ### List shortcuts
 Use `to` (with no arguments) to list your current shortcuts.